 How to build a whole-school mental health approach that actually works.
 Practical, evidence-based strategies for identifying SEMH needs, trauma-informed practice, and building staff capacity.

-One in six children aged 5 to 16 meets the criteria for a mental health disorder, according to NHS Digital data from 2020.
-That figure has risen sharply since 2017, and the increase has continued since the pandemic.
+NHS England's 2023 survey reported that 20.3% of 8 to 16 year olds had a probable mental disorder.
 As a teacher, you are not a therapist, but you are often the first adult to notice when something is wrong.
-Understanding how mental health affects learning, and what a whole-school approach looks like in practice, gives you the tools to respond effectively.
+Understanding how mental health affects learning, and what a whole-school approach looks like in practice, helps you respond through teaching, pastoral and safeguarding systems rather than trying to provide clinical treatment.

 Key Takeaways